jnutterdev/php-weather-app/README.md

-Simple weather app created with php 7
+##Simple weather app created with php 7

-Currently will only return the weather and time for the city of Decatur, but eventually will return information based on a user's input
+- Currently returns weather by zipcode only, seems like the zipcode database doesn't include all locations